Skip to main content

 To use API v2, you must first create an OAuth client in the Knowledge Front web interface.

-1. Navigate to Account > API Settings (Placeholder for real path).
+1. Navigate to Account Name > API Access

 2. Click Create New API Client.